yasir2000/openwrt-oldwiki-md/OpenWrtDocs/InstallingAR7.rst

 To avoid potentially serious damage to your router caused by an unbootable firmware you should read the documentation for your specific router model.

-/!\ '''We strongly suggest you also read [:OpenWrtDocs/TroubleshootingAR7] before installing (To be written)'''
+/!\ '''We strongly suggest you also read [:OpenWrtDocs/TroubleshootingAR7] before installing'''

 /!\ '''The jffs2 versions of OpenWrt may take several minutes for the first bootup and will require a reboot before being usable'''